 Good route planning is the key to finding the right trip and making the best possible preparations. eBike on-board computers are helpful when it comes to planning.
 Alternatively, eBikers can map out their trip from the comfort of home using apps like eBike Connect and the Connect portal, and change things on-the-fly during the trip.
 Out on the road, they have the option of using their own apps, such as komoot, in conjunction with Bosch solutions.

 Before setting off, eBikers face an important question: Do I have enough battery power for the planned trip?
 Or do I need to schedule a stopover?
-It's best to check the range assistant and to keep the network of battery charging stations in mind.
+It's best to check the range assistant and to keep the network of in mind.

 Staying on track